tlsLizard/mini-test-app/README.md

 - You can set a timeout after which this process is ended (default = 10s)
 - TestApp creates a log file : test_app_myApp.log

-# details
+## files and Their Functions
 Here's a brief overview of the files and their functions in this project:

-## files and Their Functions

 ### `TestApp.py`
 - **Run this to test your scripts/apps**